getlantern/geneva-cli/README.md

 - `strategies.txt` contains several validated strategies
 - Currently only IPv4 and TCP are supported, this may change if the core geneva library adds support for more protocols
 - strategies can trigger on the reserved flags in a TCP packet but this is not well tested and not recommended, modifying these flags is not supported either
+-It is strong recommended that you use the run-pcap option on a strategy and test data that you captured first and compare it to intercept output captured via Wireshark and make sure they match.
+If there is a discrepancy please open an issue on github.

 ## Help Output
 ```